image

 Improved visibility and transparency

-Kanban boards provide a clear, visual representation of work in progress.
+Kanban boards create a transparent visual display of the current progress in ongoing tasks.
 This transparency allows:

-- Managers to identify bottlenecks and resource allocation issues
+• Managers should pinpoint workflow bottlenecks and resource allocation problems

 Enhanced team collaboration

-The visual nature of Kanban fosters improved communication and teamwork:
+The visual framework of Kanban promotes better team communication and cooperation.

 Increased efficiency and productivity